How the Coronavirus is Affecting the Corporate Team Events Industry

 Will Employee Motivation & Morale be Affected?

-It’s likely that self-isolating at home will be introduced which could decrease team spirit and cohesion.
+It’s likely that self-isolating at home will be introduced which could decrease overall spirit and cohesion.
 However, the government may decide that this is best way to reduce the spread of the coronavirus.
 If companies decide to ask their employees to work from home, consider how this will affect morale.

 A major consideration for companies is how cancelling the events will affect their employees.
 The people are an organisations best resource, and team building days are vital to keep everyone motivated and morale high.
 The motivation of staff may be less wavered if the event is pushed back as it still provides an incentive to work towards.